Free Settler or Felon

 Departure from England

 The Baring was the next convict ship to leave England bound for New South Wales after the departure of the female transport Northampton on 1st January 1815.
-The Baring departed England on 20 April 1815 and called at Madeira and Rio de Janeiro on the passage.
+Baring departed England on 20 April 1815 and called at Madeira and Rio de Janeiro on the passage.

 Surgeon David Reid

-David Reid was employed as surgeon superintendent on the Baring.
+David Reid was employed as surgeon superintendent.
 He was about 40 years of age on this voyage.
 His journal for the voyage has not survived and so there is no indication as to how the prisoners were treated by him, however when he died in 1840 his obituary described his death as a public loss - by it the colony is bereaved of an upright and zealous Magistrate, and society of a truly honest man.
 He was also surgeon on the Baring in 1819 and the Providence in 1822.
 His journal for the voyage of the Baring in 1819 survives and he recommended stopping at Rio rather than the Cape as vegetables were plentiful there.
 Find out more about the Advantages of Various Routes of Convict Ships.

 Arrival at Sydney Cove